RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_security_004.md

 The construction of this system gives us some amount of blanket protection against attacks like this.
 As an attacker, the best-case scenario is to find an insecure service, like a blog platform still using the default password, and then use it to install _your_ program on the vulnerable computer.
 That way, the computer running someone's old blog is _also_ running your bitcoin-mining software in the background.
-However, in this system, there _are no_ always-on servers that an attacker could install a program on.
+The system I'm building aims to raise the cost of that type of attack.
+In this system, there _are no_ always-on servers that an attacker could install a program on.
 There are only on-demand functions that run in response to requests.
 For another challenge, _even if_ an attacker could send a request that somehow "took over" one of the functions, the functions are limited in both runtime and memory.
 Whatever the attacker wanted to do would have to take less than a few seconds and not require much memory.
 Further, the attacker